Weekly Market Report

 Near Term Pricing: Mixed

-Supply vs. Demand: Mixed – Mixed
+Supply vs. Demand: Varies by Species

 Shell Eggs